An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Scribes in the Middle Ages simply spelled according to sound.
 The result is an enormous number of spelling variations among names that evolved in that era.
 Homes has been spelled Humes, Hum, Humme, Humm, Homes and others.

-First found in Berwickshire.
+First found in Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland.
 They held the barony of Home from very early times, and possibly predate the Norman Conquest in 1066.
 There were many branches of the Homes family including the Homes of Cowdenknowes, the Homes of Wedderburn, the Homes of Manderston, the Homes of Renton, the Homes of Kames, and the Homes of Blackadder.

 Most of the Boernician-Scottish families who came to North America settled on the eastern seaboard of what would become the United States and Canada.
 Families who wanted a new order stayed south in the War of Independence, while those who were still loyal to the crown went north to Canada as United Empire Loyalists.
 In the 20th century, the ancestors of these families have gone on to rediscover their heritage through Clan societies and other patriotic Scottish organizations.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Homes or a variant listed above:

-Homes Settlers in the United States in the 17th Century
+Homes Settlers in United States in the 17th Century

-Homes Settlers in the United States in the 18th Century
+Homes Settlers in United States in the 18th Century

-Homes Settlers in the United States in the 19th Century
+Homes Settlers in United States in the 19th Century